gvwilson/thirdbit/src/fiction/still-book/index.md

 "All right," Still said dully.
 She stood up and walked toward the front door.

-"Wait---aren't you going to take your books?"
+"Wait—aren't you going to take your books?"
 Elbow asked.

 Still stopped.
 "Oh.
 I forgot."
 She went back into the kitchen, dumped her books and unfinished homework in her bag, and turned to leave again.